Soybean44/ray_synth/README.md

 # Ray Synth
 Exploring how digital synthesis and audio works through real-time audio in Raylib

+## How does it work?
+Currently we use Wavetable Synthesis to generate the Audio Signal.
+The benefit of this is the signal itself is pre-computed.
+The wavetable itself is a 1Hz wave, We then essentially squash that 1Hz wave by sampling that wave at a different sample rate, defined by our target frequency.
+The most calculation this requires is linear interpolation between our samples, which is not very expensive.

+The benefit of wavetable synthesis, is that you can easily add your own waveforms trivially.
+Create an array of samples that represents your waveform over one period, Then set the oscillator table to your wavetable.
+The sky is the limit for all the different waveforms you want to use.

 ## Building
 The libraries used are Raylib, which is loaded in through pkg-config.
 Ensure you have both installed and configured correctly to build the program.